 Applicants who do not meet Relay’s undergraduate GPA minimum are not eligible to be matriculated students at Relay.

 They may instead be eligible for non-matriculated (i.e., non-matric) status.
 When a student is non-matric, there are significant academic, financial, and certification implications.
-Most notably, non-matriculated students are not working toward a degree, not eligible for certification, not eligible for federal financial aid, and not eligible for in-school deferment.
+Most notably, non-matriculated students are not working toward a degree, not eligible for certification, not eligible for federal financial aid, and not eligible for an in-school deferment.
 They must demonstrate good academic standing before they can matriculate.

 Given these implications, applicants should very carefully consider whether or not the non-matric option is right for them.
 It is strongly recommended that applicants consult the schools where they will be teaching and/or their sponsoring organization about this decision.
 Please see here to learn more about the implications of being a low GPA non-matric student.